rachelcluke/mixology-society/README.md

     \
     &nbsp;

-- An extra feature the footer has, is that users can download a free recipe in a pdf form.
-The download icon link also has a hover effect and the downloadable pdf opens up in a new tab.
-As a note, the pdf is for demo purposes.
+- An extra feature the footer has is that users can download a free recipe in a PDF form.
+The download icon link also has a hover effect and the downloadable PDF opens up in a new tab.
+Please note, the PDF is for demo purposes.
     \
     &nbsp;